replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/04-using-the-configuration/assignment.md

 into account).

 First, we set the `images.slackernewws.pullSecret` value to `repl{{ ImagePullSecretName }}`.
-This grabs the image pull secret created by the Admin Console and let's the chart know to use it when pulling the SlackerNews image.
+This grabs the image pull secret created by the Admin Console and lets the chart know to use it when pulling the SlackerNews image.
 In [Protecting Your Assets](https://play.instruqt.com/manage/replicated/tracks/protecting-your-assets), you configured your own secret.
 In an online installation, the values in the